Litv1n/users-api/README.md

 # Run API
 1. Build Docker and docker-compose files

-In the app directory run the commands below
+In the users-api directory run the commands below

 ```
 docker build .